Panchakshari-matada/arts-and-culture/README.md

 # 🎨 Arts and Culture of India

-This project is a simple and elegant website that explores the diverse and vibrant **arts and cultural heritage of India**.
+This project is a team project that won recognition in UI design for its clean, responsive, and visually engaging presentation.
+It is a simple and elegant website that explores the diverse and vibrant **arts and cultural heritage of India**.
 It highlights various traditional Indian art forms and cultural practices through visually engaging content and clean layout using HTML and CSS.

 ## 🌟 Project Highlights